DPDK/dpdk/doc/guides/cryptodevs/aesni_mb.rst

 For AES Counter mode (AES-CTR), the library supports two different sizes for Initialization Vector (IV):

-* 12 bytes: used mainly for IPSec, as it requires 12 bytes from the user, which internally are appended the counter block (4 bytes), which is set to 1 for the first block (no padding required from the user)
+* 12 bytes: used mainly for IPsec, as it requires 12 bytes from the user, which internally are appended the counter block (4 bytes), which is set to 1 for the first block (no padding required from the user)